ric-sar/latex_cheat_sheet/README.md

 \myexternaldocument{main}
 ```
-Now the supplementary file can be compiled without any error or warning.
+The command ```\myexternaldocument{main}``` specifies the main document for references, and now the supplementary file takes the references from that external document and can be compiled without any missing reference warning.

 # Useful misc arguments
 Here you will find useful misc arguments: